devtut/generate/docs/python/random-module.md

 Starting from Python 3.6, the `secrets` module is available, which exposes cryptographically safe functionality.

-Quoting the [official documentation](https://docs.python.org/3.6/library/secrets.html), to generate **&quot;a ten-character alphanumeric password with at least one lowercase character, at least one uppercase character, and at least three digits,&quot;** you could:
+Quoting the [official documentation](https://docs.python.org/3.6/library/secrets.html), to generate **=a ten-character alphanumeric password with at least one lowercase character, at least one uppercase character, and at least three digits,=** you could:

 ```
 import string